Hong Kong High Court: Part-time Deputy Judges

-The Chief Justice appoints on a temporary basis a number of serving full-time District Court Judges, retired High Court Judges and practitioners in private practice (in general, barristers who are Senior Counsel or solicitors who are senior partners with litigation experience) to sit as part-time Deputy High Court Judges.
+The Chief Justice appoints on a temporary basis a number of serving full-time District Court Judges, retired High Court Judges and practitioners in private practice (in general, barristers who are senior counsels or solicitors who are senior partners with litigation experience) to sit as part-time Deputy High Court Judges.
 Before 1983, the position of Deputy High Court Judge was known as Commissioner.

 A Deputy High Court Judge may exercise all the jurisdiction, powers and privileges of a full-time Judge of the Court of First Instance.

 Judicial review cases are not listed before part-time Judges.